Pregnancy care & birthing options

 Some midwives choose to work privately, rather than being employed by hospitals and other institutions.
 We refer to these practitioners as Midwife/Midwives in Private Practice (MIPP).

 Women may choose to employ a MIPP because they want to be able to choose their care provider, or because the services offered are unique.
-For example, women may wish to employ a MIPP for continuity of care through the entire pregnancy continuum and have that same midwife support them through labour and birth either at home or hospital, and during their postnatal care.
+For example, women may wish to employ a MIPP for continuity of care through the whole pregnancy and have that same midwife support them through labour and birth either at home or hospital, and during their postnatal care.
 Or they may wish to arrange a ‘once-off’ pre-pregnancy or postnatal consultation.

 Registration, Regulation & Professional Indemnity Insurance (PII)